dinhomathias/Amc/Frequently-Asked-Questions.md

 ### I want to handle updates from an external service in addition to the Telegram updates.
 How do I do that?

 Receiving updates from an external service, e.g. updates about your GitHub repo, is a common use case.
 How exactly you get them sadly is beyond the scope of PTB, as that depends on the service.
 For many cases a simple approach is to check for updates every x seconds.
-You can use the [`JobQueue`](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Extensions-–-JobQueue) for that.
+You can use the [[`JobQueue`|Extensions-–-JobQueue]] for that.

 If you have a setup for getting the updates, you can put them in your bots update queue via `updater.update_queue.put(your_update)`.
 The `update_queue` is also available as `dispatcher.update_queue` and `context.update_queue`.
 Note that `your_update` does *not* need to be an instance of `telegram.Update` - on the contrary!
 You can e.g. write your own custom class to represent an update from your external service.